Wind010/Tsuki_Pill_Log/README.md

   - Morning not given / given
   - Evening not given / given
 - The app stores a rolling 365-day window.
-- Data is packed into bytes and encoded as URL-safe Base64.
+- Data is packed into bytes and encoded as [Base64url](https://en.wikipedia.org/wiki/Base64#URL_applications).
-- A small checksum is included for corruption detection.
+- A small [checksum](https://en.wikipedia.org/wiki/Checksum) is included for corruption detection.

 ## Run Locally